A-Sufyan/MAD-Assignment/README.md

  3. Tap on the button located on bottom of the screen "Add to Shopping List"
  4. Item will appear in the original page.
 User can then check off the items with the built in check box as they shop in real life.
+ 5. After the list is completed, the reset button can be tapped to clear the list of items.
+Individual items can also be removed by swiping to the right on the specific item.

 ## Members
 🎓 Detailed here are the members of the team, and their contributions: